-Under the extreme fire weather scenario, flame lengths of greater than 12 feet are predicted in portions of every community in the study area, other than Elk Track Court.
-In general, these areas are small and isolated, so the risk of significant control problems for firefighters is unlikely.
-There are, however, a few areas where high to extreme flame lengths are predicted adjacent to and extending into communities in the northern and western portions of the study area, including Beaver Creek Drive, Wayne Creek, Holden, and Strawberry Park.
+Under the extreme fire weather scenario, flame lengths of greater than eight feet are predicted throughout the interface area except for the central portions of Daybreak Ridge and some small pockets in Bachelor Ridge.
 In these areas, the predicted flame lengths indicate that fires are likely to be too intense for direct attack by hand crews.
 Nonetheless, hand crews would be vital for structure preparation, triage, and the construction of indirect fire line.
-Under extreme weather and fuel moisture conditions, fire intensity in some of these areas could be a serious issue, and control might be difficult to establish and maintain.
-Of particular concern is the area of high to extreme flame lengths that could block the only access into and out of Strawberry Park.
+Under extreme weather and fuel moisture conditions, fire intensity in some areas of the northern portion of the study area could be a serious issue, and control may be difficult to establish and maintain.